druce/druce.github.io/_posts/2022-04-16-distributed-arch.md

 This post is motivated by this tweet from [Fred Wilson](https://twitter.com/fredwilson/status/1514564762142752768).
 And these two posts about limitations of blockchain from [David Rosenthal](https://blog.dshr.org/2022/0/ee380-talk.html) and [Moxie Marlinspike](https://moxie.org/2022/01/07/web3-first-impressions.html).
 And the recent [Insteon debacle](https://arstechnica.com/gadgets/2022/04/insteon-finally-comes-clean-about-its-sudden-smart-home-shutdown/), where a large IoT service suddenly went offline.

 I appreciate the appeal of writing code for a Web3 ecosystem that runs on all the computing devices in the world, paying for services to run while getting paid for your own compute contribution, which is sort of the goal of Web3 and the Ethereum ecosystem.
 It's cool.
 But practically, it's never going to be the most performant way to deliver most services.
-Some of the proposed benefits, like de-politicizing everything and running society with perfect algorithms, are illusory pipe dreams.
+Some of the proposed benefits, like de-politicizing everything and running society with perfect algorithms, are Quixotic pipe dreams.
 The risks and drawbacks are considerable.
 And you can usually achieve the goal of an shenanigans-resistant resilient computing ecosystem in simpler ways.

 We all want services with the perceived benefits of Web3.
-In particular, we want them to be immune to any single point of failure or any single individual who can pull a switch and take services offline because it doesn't fit their plans, or change the terms to their advantage in unfavorable ways.
-We don't want to be hostages to capricious developers, governments, etc.
+We want them to be immune to any single point of failure or any single individual who can pull a switch and take services offline because it no longer fits their interests, or change the terms in their favor at the expense of the rest of the ecosystem.
+We don't want to be hostages to capricious developers, managers, governments, etc.

 This is a challenge, as the 14-year history of blockchain has shown.
 - No crypto app has really disrupted any major industry or crossed the chasm to mass adoption, as opposed to early adopters.